config

 Global settings defined inside a function will affect settings queried inside another executing function (same concept as global variables).

-The directives for config define
+config define

 Where “default value” is what will be auto-populated if you don’t include that directive (or “required” if the directive must be included).